The Short Version

 …and then my book became a #1 New Release on Amazon.

-Hardly the New York Times Bestseller List, but within 2 weeks, it had sold over 1,000 copies, making it better selling than 90% of all non-fiction books published that year.
+Hardly the New York Times Bestseller List, but soon enough, it passed 1,000 copies, making it better selling than 90% of all non-fiction books published that year and it didn’t stop selling.

-While the early book sales alone were definitely not going to get me out of debt in the same way that a £90,000+ salary would in the tech industry, it was enough hope to give this new career a shot, at least for a few months.
+While the early book sales alone were definitely not going to get me out of debt in the same way that a £100,000+ tech salary would, it was enough hope to give this new career/life a shot, at least for a few months.

 So fuck it – I became an Author.